fbpx

 Therefore, if your country requires a Schengen visa to be able to enter European territory, you will not have to apply for ETIAS authorization, since you still have to get your tourist visa.

-And this is very important: applying for ETIAS does not mean that you are exempt from the rest of the requirements to enter Spain without a visa.
+Also, and this is very important, applying for ETIAS does not mean that you are exempt from the rest of the requirements to enter Spain without a visa.

-Travel medical insurance, having your return ticket purchased upon arrival, confirmation of accommodation, letter of invitation… All these requirements (among others) are equally necessary, and ETIAS is added as an extra.
+Travel medical insurance, having your return ticket already purchased upon arrival, confirmation of accommodation, the letter of invitation… All these requirements (among others) are equally necessary, and ETIAS is added as an extra.

 You can access the complete list of requirements to enter Spain or the Schengen Area here.